 For a while now, Mudgee has been a weekend country retreat for people from Sydney and Newcastle.
 Covid travel restrictions though, have spawned a whole new domestic market with travellers from around the nation calling into Mudgee, often extending their stay when they realise its breadth of sights.

 The town centre is buoyant, particularly buoyant.
 Shops do a brisk trade, cafes churn out coffee by the mug load and restaurants are full.
 Even taking school holidays into account, locals tell us their town usually sports this vibe.
 Given the tough gig businesses have been dealt – think covid, floods and bushfires, it’s gratifying to see them thriving.

 Mudgee seems to have shunned some aspects of modernism and embraced its 19th century buildings with gusto as these pics attest.

 Rich soil, high elevation and a mix of cold and humid temps combine to make the Mudgee area a desirable and sought after wine area.
 Cheers to the wineries we visited for being places where we tasted good wines, ate good food and soaked up the sun’s rays.

-In and around the Mudgee, there are some interesting towns worth the drive.
+In and around the Mudgee, there are some interesting towns worth visiting.

 Gulgong, indigenous for gully, is a heritage listed town steeped in 1800s gold rush history.
 Visitors today can delight in seeing buildings with original verandahs and iron lacework.
 There’s a lot to see.
 A visit is highly recommended.

 Dunedoo is a town with a rather amusing Aussie colloquial name.
 The name, however, is indigenous for ‘swan’.
 The hotel is a popular stop for travellers.